docker-library/docs/mediawiki/README.md

       # this yaml and uncomment the following line and use compose to restart
       # the mediawiki service
       # - ./LocalSettings.php:/var/www/html/LocalSettings.php
-  # This key also defines the name of the database host used during setup instead of the default "localhost"
   database:
     image: mariadb
     restart: always